hm-lang/core/proposals/README.md

 One can conceive of a tuple type like `[x, y, z]` for nested types `x`, `y`, `z`.
-Note that these are *not* order dependent, so `[z, x, y]` is the same tuple type, so they are grammatically equivalent to a `store` of types.
-Using the spread operator, we can supply a tuple type to a generic class, e.g.,
+Note that these are *not* order dependent, so `[z, x, y]` is the same tuple type, so they are grammatically equivalent to a `store` of types, and their use is make it easy to specify types for a generic class.
+This must be done using the spread operator `...` in the following manner.

 ```
 tupleType: [x, y, z]